"There were 5 exabytes of information created between the dawn of civilization through 2003, but that much information is now created every 2 days."

 Now, let’s determine if your data is big enough.
 In 1997, the first documented use of the term “big data” appeared in a paper by scientists at NASA, describing the problem they had with visualization (i.e. computer graphics) as one that “provides an interesting challenge for computer systems: data sets are generally quite large, taxing the capacities of main memory, local disk, and even remote disk.
 We call this the problem of big data.
 When data sets do not fit in main memory (in core), or when they do not fit even on local disk, the most common solution is to acquire more resources.”
 Though it was a very vague definition which gradually led us to a more refined one given by Wikipedia today, their reasons to shift to additional resources should be the primary basis of your problem statement.

 The next most important factor is what you wish to do with the data you have.
 The problem with big data solutions is that they are numerous.
 You get a Swiss knife when all you want is a screw-driver.
-Getting the right tool for the right job is often a big challenge to realize with the perspective of cost, efficiency and delivery constraints.
+Getting the right tool for the big data is often a big challenge to realize with the perspective of cost, efficiency and delivery constraints.
 Creating an understanding of these factors is a core requirement of big data infrastructure requirements.

 Need for Advanced Analytics